nabzali/Full-stack-CRUD-project/README.md

 # CRUD project

-User-friendly web development project.
+A web development project - provides a user-friendly interface to a database.
 Involved are the following front-end and back-end technologies:
 - HTML
 - CSS
 - JavaScript (+JQuery)